Every home sale incurs fixed costs. Buyers and sellers usually share these costs, as specified in the sales contract.

-- Underwriting Fee – This might also be known as an Administration Fee or a Loan Origination Fee.
+- Underwriting Fee – also be known as an Administration Fee or a Loan Origination Fee.

-- Points (optional) – An option for the home buyer is to pay points to lower the interest rate at which the loan will be repaid.
+- Points (optional) – An option for the home buyer is to pay points to lower the interest rate.
 Each point equals 1 percent of the mortgage amount.
 For example: on a $150,000 loan, 1 point would equal $1,500.

 - Appraisal Fee – The fee for having the house appraised may be incorporated into the closing costs or payment may be required by the lender at the time the loan application is submitted.

 - Credit Report – The lender uses a credit report to determine the creditworthiness of the loan applicant.
-This fee is often paid when the loan application is submitted.
+Some brokers collect this fee at the time of applying.

 - Condominium or Planned Unit Development Review – This is commonly known as as “condo” or PUD” questionnaire.
 It is a compilation of information regarding the Association in which the property is located.
 It contains information regarding ownership, financials, insurance coverage and pending litigation or assessments.